 In the latter part of 1990, the then-WWF was heavily hyping an unhatched egg on television broadcasts leading up to the Survivor Series 1990 pay-per-view.
-Curiosity was building and, funny enough, this became the most anticipated part of the evening.
+Curiosity was building, and it became the most anticipated part of the evening.
 What was in the egg?

-“Things are really heating up,” Mean Gene Okerlund hyped up to the crowd.
+“Things are really heating up!”
+Mean Gene Okerlund proclaimed, psyching up the crowd.

 The crowd roared with excitement, if only for a moment.

 The world soon found out that it wasn’t a Playmate.
-No, it was none other than the Gobbledy Gooker, one of WWE’s worst failed gimmicks of all time.
+No, it was none other than The Gobbledy Gooker.

 The moment the “bird” emerged from the egg, apathetic boos emanated from the crowd.
 It wasn’t the sort of boo that could cause a landslide but more of a, “Did you seriously try to insult our intelligence by thinking this would entertain us?” – if that thought could make a sound.

-Mean Gene went on to interview the Gobbledy Gooker, but by this point, the crowd had lost interest.
+Mean Gene went on to interview The Gobbledy Gooker, but the crowd had lost interest by this point.